Who should buy the Saucony Guide 15

 Better fit, less waste

-The Guide's new mesh upper is not only made with recycled materials; it also offers a more dialed-in fit.
-From the heel to the midfoot, the foothold is snug; there are NO reports of slips.
-Runners even claim that they don't have to cinch the laces down or do a lace lock to feel secure in the Guide 15.
+The Guide's new mesh upper is not only made with recycled materials; it also offers a more dialled-in fit.
+From the heel to the midfoot, the foothold is snug; we never experienced any slips.
+We didn't even have to cinch the laces down or do a lace lock to feel secure in the Guide 15.

 The fully gusseted tongue also does its fair share of holding the foot securely in place, preventing any shifting or sliding.